-Advice and support for students impacted by the novel coronavirus (COVID-19).
+Advice and support for students affected by coronavirus (COVID-19).

 You can now access course-specific information by clicking on the 'find information for your course' button below.
 This information is currently available in PDF format only.

 The table in the document below contains tailored information for each course about:

 - Whether or not there is an option for you to temporarily commence your studies online, due to an inability to travel to campus in time for your course commencement date

 - The maximum duration for which you can undertake your studies online

 - If there is not an option to commence your studies online, whether or not there will be a catch-up option available once you arrive on campus